JosephusPaye/Keen-UI/CONTRIBUTING.md

 4. For HTML, use the following formatting guide:

-    For tags that cross the max line limit (100 characters), open the tag, then drop down to an indented line and place each attribute on a new line, sorted alphabetically and grouped according to the following order:
+    For tags that cross the max line limit (100 characters), open the tag, then drop down to an indented line and place each attribute on a new line, sorted alphabetically and grouped (new line separating groups) according to the following order:

     - normal attributes
-    - v-bind attributes (`:` shorthand only)
+    - `v-bind` attributes (`:` shorthand only)
-    - v-on attributes (`@` shorthand only)
+    - `v-on` attributes (`@` shorthand only)
     - directives

     After all attributes, drop down to a new line with the same indent as opening tag, add the closing `>` and then close the tag.